 With more than five million Kratom buyers in the US (according to the AKA), there is no doubt that Kratom’s popularity is growing in the US.
 In the last few years alone, there is an exponential rise in US Kratom imports as well as the number of online Kratom Vendors.
 Today, the US now imports one-third of all Kratom that is exported to the world from Southeast Asia.

-In this article, we will explore what really happened and what caused the Kratom withdrawal so quickly?
+In this article, we will explore what really happened and what caused the withdrawal of Kratom so quickly?

 What is DEA Schedule I List?